mbforbes/rndjam1/README.md

 # visdom should already be running. if not, run with: `python -m visdom.server`

 # editor setup. for vscode:
-pip install prospector
+pip install mypy
+# then in vs code:
-# in vs code, use command `Python: Select Workspace Interpreter` and pick rndj1
+# (1) use command `Python: Select Workspace Interpreter` and pick rndj1
+# (2) in settings, disable pylint and prospector; enable mypy

 # get data. writes to data/original/
 ./scripts/get_data.sh